janosh/svelte-multiselect/readme.md

 ## Styling

-### CSS variable props

 There are 3 ways to style this component.

+### With CSS variables

 The first, if you only want to make small adjustments, allows you to pass the following CSS variables directly to the component as props.

 - `border: var(--sms-border, 1pt solid lightgray)`: Border around top-level `div.multiselect`.
 Change this to e.g. to `1px solid red` to indicate this form field is in an invalid state.
 - `border-radius: var(--sms-border-radius, 5pt)`: `div.multiselect` border radius.